nunocoracao/blowfish/exampleSite/content/docs/shortcodes/index.md

 |`default`|Special parameter to revert to default Hugo `figure` behaviour.
 Simply provide `default=true` and then use normal [Hugo shortcode syntax](https://gohugo.io/content-management/shortcodes/#figure).|
 <!-- prettier-ignore-end -->

-Congo also supports automatic conversion of images included using standard Markdown syntax.
+Blowfish also supports automatic conversion of images included using standard Markdown syntax.
 Simply use the following format and the theme will handle the rest:

 ```md
 ![Alt text](image.jpg "Image caption")